Night of the Living Dead: Resurrection

-Night of the Living Dead: Resurrection is a 2012 film directed by James Plumb, based on George A. Romero's classic Night of the Living Dead.
+Night of the Living Dead: Resurrection is a 2012 zombie horror film directed by James Plumb, based on George A. Romero's classic Night of the Living Dead.

 Plot

 The deceased have risen with the instinct to feed on the living as a family is trapped during a zombie apocalypse.
 Soldiers put the sole female survivor in a "rape van" as the story concludes.